Bad-Gandalf/milestone4-recipe-website/README.md

 #### Test Suite
 I have used unittests to check that the website was working.
 The only routes I could not unittest where create, update and delete entries.
 If I had to use flask with mongo in the future I may use MockDB to test create update and delete.
 Theses tests can be seen in "tests_app.py".
-I had also tested the same for mysql routes and they can be found in "/mysql/tests_mysql.py" In writing the unitttest I also used Postman to help me see what and how data needed to be sent to specific urls.
+I had also tested the same for mysql routes and they can be found in "/mysql/tests_mysql.py" In writing the unitttests I also used Postman to help me see what and how data needed to be sent to specific urls.
 The data I passed through, I knew was on the database already, such as recipe id.

 #### Manual testing